 Free time: Visit Your Legislator

-We strongly encourage you to set up a visit with your legislator as a part of Colorado Homeschool Day at the Capitol on April 13th.
+We encourage you to set up a visit with your legislator as a part of Colorado Homeschool Day at the Capitol on April 13th.
 (You can find your legislator and their contact information here.)
 Personally meeting your elected official will help you know first-hand who is making decisions on your behalf at the Capitol and it will strengthen our stand for homeschool liberty in both the House and the Senate.

 When you contact your legislator to set up the appointment, encourage them to attend the noon rally.
 We would be pleased to recognize them during event.
 (Email email@example.com to let her know.)

 Pick up a special self-guided Capitol tour booklet at any CHEC table to explore our state Capitol and learn about history first-hand.

 Please note: There are guided tours of the Capitol Dome available, but they are limited in space.
 Learn more at the Visitor Services desk in the North Foyer of the Capitol Building.